Hero photograph

 CREATIVE DESIGN: NCEA LEVEL 1

-Students who identify with Te Ao Māori and English will benefit from this course as they will learn to communicate ideas in new and interesting ways.
-This course prepares students for Design in NCEA Level 2 and 3.
+Possible pathways: Students who identify with Te Ao Māori and English will benefit from this course as they will learn to communicate ideas in new and interesting ways.
+This course prepares students for Creative Design in NCEA Level 2 and 3.

 Exclusions: It is recommended that you take only 1 Visual Arts subject at Level 1.
-Pick from Painting, Creative Design, or Photography as some of the standards are shared.
-See your Dean/Ms Malhotra for further information.
+If you pick 2 you will need to do a combination of Level 1 and 2 standards.
+Pick from Painting, Creative Design, or Photography.
+See your Dean/ Whaea Shelley for further information.

 CREATIVE DESIGN: NCEA LEVEL 2